 Tenderness, slight swelling and bruising can occur around the port sites (the "cuts").
 This is not a cause for concern and will improve in 2 to 4 weeks.
-You may experience pain where the appendix used to be for 1-2 weeks but this fades away quickly.
+Right shoulder tip pain is common and is usually related to irritation of your diaphragm after the surgery.
+This is short lived.
+You may experience pain where the gallbladder used to be for 1-2 weeks but this fades away quickly.
 After about 6 weeks you should be back to normal.